botify-labs/simpleflow/docs/src/development.md

       -v $(pwd):/botify-labs/simpleflow \
       quay.io/travisci/travis-python /bin/bash

-Then you may to follow your failed build commands to reproduce your errors.
+Then you may want to follow your failed build commands to reproduce the errors.

 For instance on pypy builds the commands look like: